 Tulbagh is a charming, historic small town about 1,5 hours from Cape Town.
 Nestled in an amphitheatre created by the Winterhoek, Witzenberg and Obiqua mountains, the area offers outstanding natural beauty and is known for its country living and hospitality.
 Many small mountain tributaries run into the Kleinberg River that snakes through the valley.

 The valley has been inhabited for millennia by indigenous San and Khoi people but was ‘discovered’ in 1658 by Pieter Potter, the surveyor to the first Governor of the Cape, Jan van Riebeeck.
-The area was initially settled in 1699 by a handful of pioneering farmers but the town itself was only really established when the church was built in 1743, and was originally called ‘Het Land van Waveren’, but was later changed to Tulbagh in honour of the Cape Dutch Colony Governor (1751-1771), Ryk Tulbagh and the town has retained its historical nature to this day.
+The area was initially settled in 1699 by a handful of pioneering farmers but the town itself was only really established when the church was built in 1743.
+It was originally called ‘Het Land van Waveren’, but was later changed to Tulbagh in honour of Ryk Tulbagh, Governor of the Cape Dutch Colony (1751-1771), and the village has retained its historical nature to this day.

 During the time of the Voortrekkers – Dutch settlers that began moving northwards from 1835-1846 – Tulbagh was the last civilised town in the Cape before entering the unchartered interior.